South Korean children navigate rocky road to K-pop stardom

 A new generation of younger and prettier music idols is further influencing impressionable minds, with a recent survey of pre-teens showing 21 percent of respondents wanted to be K-pop stars when they grow up, the most popular career choice.

-Kim, a third-grader at elementary school, said she recognized the sacrifices needed to realize her dream.
+Kim, a third-grader at elementary school, said she recognised the sacrifices needed to realize her dream.

 "It is tough.
 So I am trying to have fun and when I make efforts, I can perform better," she said, as she prepared to run through a sample dance routine, despite a bad cold.